Sentence spacing: Grammar guides

 A few reference grammars address sentence spacing, as increased spacing between words is punctuation in itself.
 Most do not.
-Grammar guides typically cover terminal punctuation and the proper construction of sentences—but not the spacing between sentences.
+Grammar guides typically cover terminal punctuation and the proper construction of sentences but not the spacing between sentences.
 Moreover, many modern grammar guides are designed for quick reference and refer users to comprehensive style guides for additional matters of writing style.
 For example, the Pocket Idiot's Guide to Grammar and Punctuation (2005) points users to style guides such as the MLA Style Manual for consistency in formatting work and for all other "editorial concerns".
 The Grammar Bible (2004) states that "The modern system of English punctuation is by no means simple.
 A book that covers all the bases would need to be of considerable breadth and weight and anyone interested in such a resource is advised to consult the Chicago Manual of Style."

 Computer era

 In the computer era, spacing between sentences is handled in several different ways by various software packages.
 Some systems accept whatever the user types, while others attempt to alter the spacing or use the user input as a method of detecting sentences.
-Computer-based word processors and typesetting software such as troff and TeX allow users to arrange text in a manner previously only available to professional typesetters.
+Computer-based word processors and typesetting software such as troff and TeX allow users to arrange text in a manner previously available only to professional typesetters.

-The text-editing environment in Emacs uses a double space following a period to identify the end of sentences unambiguously; the double-space convention prevents confusion with periods within sentences that signify abbreviations.
+The text-editing environment in Emacs by default uses a double space following a period to identify the end of sentences unambiguously; the double-space convention prevents confusion with periods within sentences that signify abbreviations.
 How Emacs recognizes the end of a sentence is controlled by the settings sentence-end-double-space and sentence-end.

 The Unix typesetter program Troff uses two spaces to mark the end of a sentence.
 This allows the typesetter to distinguish sentence endings from abbreviations and to typeset them differently.
-Early versions of Troff, which only typeset in fixed-width fonts, would automatically add a second space between sentences, which were detected based on the combination of terminal punctuation and a line feed.
+Early versions of Troff, which typeset only in fixed-width fonts, would automatically add a second space between sentences, which were detected based on the combination of terminal punctuation and a line feed.

-In the April 2020 update, Microsoft Word started highlighting two spaces after a period as an error and offers a correction of one space.
+In the April 2020 update Microsoft Word started highlighting two spaces after a period as an error and offers a correction of one space.